How To Hold a Football When Running With 5 Points Of Pressure

 Coaches often refer to the 5 points of pressure when holding and securing a football.
 Skill players must control the football, especially when running through the middle of the defense.
 Coaches will often refer to the 5 points of pressure when securing the football.
 What are the 5 points of pressure in football?

-The 5 points of pressure for a running back are fingertips, palms, forearms, biceps, and chest.
-These 5 points will help ensure the ball is protected from defenders and help reduce fumbles.
+The five points of pressure for a running back are fingertips, palms, forearms, biceps, and chest.
+These five points help ensure the ball is protected from defenders and reduce fumbles.

 Fumbles occur when one of the pressure points is typically lacking, resulting in a turnover.
 This article will show you more about ball security and the 5 points of contact.